jdrubin91/GeneLab-Microarray/README.md

 biocLite("Risa")
 ```
+**Note - These packages should be the only commands needed to run to install all packages, the rest of the biocLite() commands are dependencies for these packages and in some cases may need to be installed individually

 Once the above steps are completed without error, you should be able to call GeneLab-Microarray from any directory.
 Try: